Career Advice, Recruitment

 What is IR35?

-First introduced back in 2000, IR35 is a law designed to increase the collection of income tax from people who work through an 'intermediary' such as an umbrella or personal services company.
+First introduced back in 2000, IR35 is a law designed to increase the collection of income tax from people who work through an 'intermediary' such as an umbrella or personal services company (PSC). (i.e. a limited company).

 Okay, so what's changing?

-In a nutshell, the new IR35 changes will be implemented in April 2021 for private sector contractors, transferring the responsibility of assessing IR35 from contractors to large and medium companies.
-This will apply to all payments made on or after the 6th of April 2021.
+In a nutshell, the new IR35 changes will be implemented in April 2021 for private sector contractors, transferring the responsibility of assessing whether IR35 will be applicable to any Assignment (or booking, for contractors in the Medical sector) from contractors to medium and large organisations.

-Whilst the fee-payer (usually a recruitment agency) will be responsible for deducting the relevant tax and National Insurance contributions at source.
+The 'end-client' (please note this wouldn’t be your recruitment agency) will be responsible for determining the IR35 employment status of all their off-payroll workers' assignments, whilst the fee-payer (usually a recruitment agency) will be responsible for deducting the relevant tax and National Insurance contributions (NIC) at source.

-Financial implications for IR35 are particularly significant for workers as it could reduce total net income by up to 25%.
+Financial implications due to IR35 could be particularly significant for workers as it could reduce total net income by up to 25%, however, a lot of umbrella companies have introduced the “salary sacrifice” method that could decrease this gap by up to 20%.

 Right, so how is contractor employment status determined?

-Companies are responsible for creating a 'Status Determination Statement' that states if a contractor's role is 'inside' or 'outside' IR35.
+End-clients are responsible for creating a 'Status Determination Statement' or “SD”/”SDS” for short, that states if a contractor's role is 'inside' or 'outside' IR35.

-So, what is my responsibility as a hiring business?
+So, what is my responsibility as a hiring business (end-client)?

-As the hiring organisation, it is important that you provide the 'Status Determination Statement' which states whether you believe IR35 applies to the contractor and the recruitment agency and the reasoning behind it.
+As the hiring organisation, it is important that you provide the 'Status Determination Statement' which states whether you believe IR35 applies to the contractor's assignment to both the recruitment agency and the contractor, including all reasoning behind it.

 Until this statement is provided you will be classed as the fee payer, making you IR35 liable and responsible for deducting the appropriate tax and NIC's from the contractor before paying this to HMRC.

-How can I determine if IR35 applies to my business?
+As an end-client, how can I determine if IR35 applies to my organisation?

 These rules will not apply to small companies that meet two or more of the following conditions: